UK lawmakers slam Facebook, recommend stiffer regulation

-The report on fake news and disinformation on social media sites followed an 18-month investigation.
-The parliamentary committee that prepared the report says social media sites should have to follow a mandatory code of ethics overseen by an independent regulator to better control harmful or illegal content.
+The report on fake news and disinformation on social media sites followed an 18-month investigation by Parliament’s influential media committee.
+The committee recommended that social media sites should have to follow a mandatory code of ethics overseen by an independent regulator to better control harmful or illegal content.

 The report called out Facebook in particular, saying that the site’s structure seems to be designed to “conceal knowledge of and responsibility for specific decisions.”